treykeown/arguably/README.md

 ## Installation

 Install using `pip install arguably`.
-If you want to install by using `conda`, please comment on [this issue](https://github.com/treykeown/arguably/issues/12).
+If you want to install using `conda`, please comment on [this issue](https://github.com/treykeown/arguably/issues/12).

 ## Documentation